Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Practical Signals of Probiotic Quality

-Clear strain identification matters most.
-Products that list organisms down to the strain level, not just the genus or species, offer greater transparency and allow for more meaningful evaluation of whether the product fits the intended use case.
+Clear strain identification is one of the most important indicators.
+Products that list organisms down to the strain level, not just the genus or species, offer greater transparency and allow for more meaningful evaluation.

-Stability and storage information are also important signals.
-Because probiotics are living organisms, reputable products account for shelf life, storage conditions, and moisture exposure rather than relying on high CFU counts alone to suggest potency.⁴
+Stability considerations also matter.
+Because probiotics are living organisms, reputable products account for shelf-life, storage conditions, and moisture exposure rather than relying on high CFU counts alone.⁴

 Probiotic Evaluation Criteria: What to Check Before Choosing One